bernedom/bernedom.github.io/_posts/2018-05-24-structured-bindings.md

 While this works as expected there is a word of warning here, that unpacking depends obviously on the order of declaration in the class or struct.
 As long as this order is tightly controlled this is not so much a problem, but since the members of a struct are already named they are often not associated with positional stability.
 Experience shows that during refactoring class members often get regrouped semantically in a header file, which in that case could prove a disaster for any code using the structured bindings.

-A much better approach when working with `classes`and `structs` is to add support for structured bindings, which is quite easy, bys template-specializing `std::tuple_size, std::tuple_element` and `get`.
+A much better approach when working with `classes`and `structs` is to add support for structured bindings, which is quite easy, by template-specializing `std::tuple_size, std::tuple_element` and `get`.
 By the way, this pairs nicely with `if constexpr`, another feature introduced in C++17.
 Specializing a class in this way removes the dependency on the order of the declaration and also allows to change the return type of the parameter returned or return additional information as a positional parameter.

 ```lang=cpp
 // this illustrates how to make a class support structured bindings